SO9010/Switchy/README.md

 This is a simple program with uses Slint for the UI and allows you to turn on and off your Switchbot light.
 ## About

 This project is to allow you to turn on and off your Switchbot light.
 Currently it only controls the first light, as I can't test for more devices as I only have one.
 It is resposive and mainly a learning project for me.
 My end goal is to put this onto an ESP32.
-I want to still use Slint, this project can then be used as a template for other projects using Slint and an ESP32.

 Contributions are more than welcome!